sr-gi/bolt13/13-watchtowers.md

 The ideal approach could be something in between.
 The tower is paid via a subscription to cover the storage costs and making DoS attacks having a financial cost.
 On top of that, the penalty transactions can include an output for the tower so the tower is encouraged to watch for beaches whilst allowing fee-bumping.

-## Data serilization and signing
+## Data serialisation and signing

-Request and receipts are serialized in big-endian, concatenating their values in the given order if they contain more than one value (as is the case of the appointment receipt).
+Request and receipts are serialised in big-endian, concatenating their values in the given order if they contain more than one value (as is the case of the appointment receipt).
 The signature algorithm follows the approach developed by lnd and currently implemented by both lnd and c-lightning [#specinatweet](https://twitter.com/rusty_twit/status/1182102005914800128):

 Signatures are [zbase32 encoded](https://philzimmermann.com/docs/human-oriented-base-32-encoding.txt) and are performed over the sha256d of the message prefixed by `"Lightning Signed Message:"`, that is:

-	zbase32(SigRec(SHA256(SHA256("Lightning Signed Message:" + serialized_data))))
+	zbase32(SigRec(SHA256(SHA256("Lightning Signed Message:" + serialised_data))))

 For example, for a deletion request of appointment identified by locator `4a5e1e4baab89f3a32518a88c3bc87f6`, the structure will be: